Cambridge Film Festival: 2005

-A packed silver jubilee programme included UK Premieres of The Last Mitterrand; CRASH; BROKEN FLOWERS; Hayao Miyazaki's HOWL'S MOVING CASTLE, introduced by the author of the film's source novel, Diana Wynne Jones; KING'S GAME; NIGHTWATCH; SARABAND; SILVER CITY (attended by director John Sayles); WITH BLOOD ON MY HANDS - PUSHER 2 introduced by director Nicolas Winding Refn, who also curated a season of film's that have influenced his work; GHOST IN THE SHELL 2: INNOCENCE; ENRON: THE SMARTEST GUYS IN THE ROOM; ROCK SCHOOL; and FOREST FOR THE TREES, alongside a Studio Ghibli season and a retrospective for the Russian silent director Dziga Vertov.
+A packed silver jubilee programme included UK premieres of The Last Mitterrand; Crash; Broken Flowers; Hayao Miyazaki's Howl's Moving Castle, introduced by the author of the film's source novel, Diana Wynne Jones.
+King's Game; Nightwatch; Saraband; Silver City (attended by director John Sayles); With Blood On My Hands - Pusher 2 introduced by director Nicolas Winding Refn, who also curated a season of films that have influenced his work; Ghost in the Shell: 2: Innocence; Enron: The Smartest Guys In The Room; Rock School; and Forest For The Trees, alongside a Studio Ghibli season and a retrospective for the Russian silent director Dziga Vertov.

 2006

-Two major additions to the Festival proved highly popular; an ambitious programme of free screenings introduced Artist's Moving Image work to new viewers, and the daily Festival Podcasts.
-This year Volver won the Audience Award.
+Two significant additions to the festival proved highly popular: an ambitious programme of free screenings introducing artists' moving image work to new viewers and the daily festival podcasts.
+This year, Volver won the Audience Award.

 2007

-UK premieres included the opening night film LADY CHATTERLEY, ANNA M, THE WALKER and the latest film from Studio Ghibli, TALES FROM EARTHSEA.
-The festival closed with UK premieres of THE HOAX and THE 11TH HOUR.
-A season celebrating the best in New German cinema was once again curated by Monika Treut and eclectic shorts and documentaries including THE MAN WHO SHOT CHINATOWN and DELIVER US FROM EVIL contributed to the programme.
-Kenneth Branagh and Brian Blessed attended AS YOU LIKE IT.
+UK premieres included the opening night film Lady Chatterley, Anna M, The Walker, and the latest film from Studio Ghibli, Tales From Earthsea.
+The festival closed with UK premieres of The Hoax and The 11th Hour.
+A season celebrating the best in New German Cinema was once again curated by Monika Treut, and eclectic shorts and documentaries, including The Man Who Shot Chinatown and Deliver Us From Evil, contributed to the programme.
+Kenneth Branagh and Brian Blessed attended As You Like It.

 2008

-In 2008 the Festival opened with Walter Salles' Linha De Passe, and Tilda Swinton was one of the guests for the UK Premiere of Julia.
+In 2008, the Festival opened with Walter Salles' Linha De Passe, and Tilda Swinton was one of the guests for the UK premiere of Julia.

-The Retrospective this year was on Derek Jarman: Remembered season, and Hey Negrita play a live set in after a screening of the documentary We Dreamed America.
-Peter Greenaway attended a Q&A for his film Nightwatching.
+The retrospective this year was on Derek Jarman: Remembered season, and Hey Negrita played a live set after a screening of the documentary We Dreamed America.
+Peter Greenaway attended a Q&A for his film "Nightwatching.

 2009

-A collaboration with the Festival and BAFTA brought: Michael Palin: A Life In Pictures where Mark Kermode interviewed Michael Palin at Ely Cathedral.
+A collaboration with the Festival and BAFTA brought Michael Palin: A Life In Pictures, where Mark Kermode interviewed Michael Palin at Ely Cathedral.

 David Mitchell and Robert Webb were joined by writers Sam Bain and Jesse Armstrong, previewing an episode from the new series of Peep Show, showing clips of their favourite moments and taking the audience's questions.

-2010–present
+The UK's 3rd longest running Film Festival - 2010's

 2010

-In 2010 the closing night film was Made in Dagenham.
-Festival regular and film music master Neil Brand hosted a workshop about creating music for film, and director Stephen Frears took part in a career retrospective, as well as discussing his latest film, Tamara Drew.
+2010 the closing night film was Made in Dagenham.
+Festival regular and film music master Neil Brand hosted a workshop about creating music for film, and director Stephen Frears took part in a career retrospective, as well as discussing his latest film, Tamara Drewe.
 Also, The Dodge Brothers accompanied Neil Brand in soundtracking Beggars of Life.

 2011

 Paddy Considine visited Cambridge to present his directorial debut, Tyrannosaur, and the Festival opened in style with a special preview of Tinker Tailor Soldier Spy.
-In attendance were the director, Tomas Alfredson, screenwriter Peter Straughan, and two of the film's lead actors - Gary Oldman and John Hurt.
+In attendance were the director, Tomas Alfredson, screenwriter Peter Straughan, and two of the film's lead actors – Gary Oldman and John Hurt.